sunilgupta01/learning-cloud-k8s/commands/docker.md

 		pull image from pvtdockerrepo registry
 	images
 		show list of available images
-	build -t amcharts .
+	build -t imagename .
-		creates an image (with name amcharts) using docker file in the current folder
+		creates an image with name imagename using docker file in the current folder
 		Note: only the folders required for image should be present in the folder, where the dockerfile is present.
-Otherwise, build tries to compress complete parent folder.
+Otherwise, build tries to compress complete parent folder. build -t pvtdockerrepo:5000/imagename:latest
-	#push image (and create repository) to a registry
+		creates an image with name imagename (and tags it with repo name) using docker file in the current folder docker tag imagename:latest localhost:5000/imagename:latest
-		docker tag mysql:latest localhost:5000/mysql:latest
+		tag image
-		docker push localhost:5000/mysql:latest
+	docker push localhost:5000/imagename:latest
-	exec -it containername /bin/bash
+		push image to a private docker registry exec -it containername /bin/bash
 		get inside running container
 	logs containername